Soil pH: Nutrient availability in relation to soil pH

 Soil pH affects the availability of some plant nutrients:

 As discussed above, aluminium toxicity has direct effects on plant growth; however, by limiting root growth, it also reduces the availability of plant nutrients.
 Because roots are damaged, nutrient uptake is reduced, and deficiencies of the macronutrients (nitrogen, phosphorus, potassium, calcium and magnesium) are frequently encountered in very strongly acidic to ultra-acidic soils (pH<5.0).
 When aluminum levels increase in the soil, it decreases the pH levels.
-This does not allow for trees to take up water, meaning they can not photosynthesize, leading them to die.
-The trees can also develop yellow-ish colour on their leaves and veins.
+This does not allow for trees to take up water, meaning they cannot photosynthesize, leading them to die.
+The trees can also develop yellowish colour on their leaves and veins.

 Molybdenum availability is increased at higher pH; this is because the molybdate ion is more strongly sorbed by clay particles at lower pH.

 Zinc, iron, copper and manganese show decreased availability at higher pH (increased sorption at higher pH).

 The effect of pH on phosphorus availability varies considerably, depending on soil conditions and the crop in question.
 The prevailing view in the 1940s and 1950s was that P availability was maximized near neutrality (soil pH 6.5–7.5), and decreased at higher and lower pH.
 Interactions of phosphorus with pH in the moderately to slightly acidic range (pH 5.5–6.5) are, however, far more complex than is suggested by this view.
 Laboratory tests, glasshouse trials and field trials have indicated that increases in pH within this range may increase, decrease, or have no effect on P availability to plants.

 Water availability in relation to soil pH

 Strongly alkaline soils are sodic and dispersive, with slow infiltration, low hydraulic conductivity and poor available water capacity.
-Plant growth is severely restricted because aeration is poor when the soil is wet; in dry conditions, plant-available water is rapidly depleted and the soils become hard and cloddy (high soil strength).
+Plant growth is severely restricted because aeration is poor when the soil is wet; while in dry conditions, plant-available water is rapidly depleted and the soils become hard and cloddy (high soil strength).
 The higher the pH in the soil, the less water available to be distributed to the plants and organisms that depend on it.
 With a decreased pH, this does not allow for plants to uptake water like they normally would.
 This causes them to not be able to photosynthesize.

 Many strongly acidic soils, on the other hand, have strong aggregation, good internal drainage, and good water-holding characteristics.
 However, for many plant species, aluminium toxicity severely limits root growth, and moisture stress can occur even when the soil is relatively moist.